 Crohn’s disease is one of the two primary forms of inflammatory bowel disease (IBD) that causes long-term inflammation in part of your child’s digestive tract.
 It occurs when your child’s immune system mistakenly attacks and destroys their healthy body tissue.
 Crohn’s disease is an autoimmune disorder and may occur at any age; however, diagnosis is most common between the ages of 15-35.

 If your child’s physician suspects he or she has Crohn’s disease, you’ve come to the right place.
 Our pediatric Crohn’s disease specialists are national leaders in the field.
 We offer our smallest patients comprehensive, multidisciplinary care in one location.
-The Penn State Children’s Hospital gastroenterologists and pediatric surgeons work together to diagnose and treat your child – and most importantly, to help them feel better.
+The Penn State Health Children’s Hospital gastroenterologists and pediatric surgeons work together to diagnose and treat your child – and most importantly, to help them feel better.